 · All children take part in forest school sessions within school.
 There is also the provision of an extra-curricular forest school club.

-· Opportunities for the children to attend after school extra-curricular clubs through the school year – netball, kenpo, Born to move, multi ball skills, forest school & country dancing.
+· Opportunities for the children to attend after school extra-curricular clubs through the school year – netball, gymnastics, kenpo, Born to Move, multi ball skills, forest school & country dancing.

 · Pupil's participation in active extra-curriculum clubs, in the autumn term 60% of our children took part.